-- Lower passenger seat and push back at the same time. - Position locking pin 2 in lock housing and press passenger seat forward until the locking pin engages with an audible click. - Check that the passenger seat is correctly mounted.
+- Lower the front of the passenger seat and push it toward the rear at the same time. - Position locking pin 2 in the lock housing and press the passenger seat forward until the locking pin engages with an audible click.

+- Check that the passenger seat is mounted correctly.